mattpitkin/greedycpp/README.md

 # Acknowledgements

 Priscilla Canizares, Collin Capano, Michael Pürrer, and Rory Smith for careful error reporting, code improvements and testing of early versions of the code.
 Peter Diener for numerous performance optimizations.
+Michael Pürrer and Rory Smith for interfaces to the gravitational waveform models implemented in [LALSimulation](http://software.ligo.org/docs/lalsuite/lalsimulation/index.html).
 See contributors.txt for a complete list of people who have contributed to the code.

 # Wiki
 View the project's Bitbucket [wiki](https://bitbucket.org/sfield83/greedycpp/wiki/Home) or clone it